ourresearch/openalex-institution-parsing/README.md

 # openalex-institution-parsing
-OpenAlex model that assigns institutional affiliations to works.
+[OpenAlex](https://openalex.org) model that assigns institutional affiliations to works.
 Go into the model iteration directory (V1) to find a more detailed explanation of how to use this repository.
-To learn more about where this model is being used, feel free to visit: https://openalex.org/
+To learn more about institutions in OpenAlex, check out [the docs](https://docs.openalex.org/about-the-data/institution).

 ### Model Iterations
 * V1 (current)